klean2050/sail_intro_wesad/README.md

-# Introduction to Physiological Signal Processing and Learning
+# Introduction to Physiological Signal Processing

 Repository to accompany the SAIL assignment.

 ## Installation

-We recommend using a conda environment with ``Python >= 3.9`` (assume you already have one). make sure you activate it:
+We recommend using a conda environment with ``Python >= 3.9`` (assume you already have it).
+Activate it:

 ```bash
 conda activate <env-name>